How could we not do it again?

 Ski-an-duro takes place at Nevis Range, Fort William.
 For directions click HERE.

-At registration you will be asked to sign a Statement of Responsibility, given your race numbers, timing chip, race information and lift pass.
+At registration you will be asked to sign a Statement of Responsibility, collect your race numbers, timing chip, race information and lift pass.

 Registration will be open from 0730